cynteo/cab-public-docs/content/guides/configure-alert-action-group.md

 An **Action Group** is a collection of notification and action settings that can be reused across multiple alert rules.
 It defines **what happens** when an alert fires.

-For Alert Bridge, the action group sends alert data to your SolarWinds integration via webhook.
+For Cynteo Alert Bridge, the action group sends alert data to your ITSM integration via webhook.

 ---

 ## Prerequisites

 - Azure subscription
-- Alert Bridge deployed and running
+- Cynteo Alert Bridge deployed and running
 - Contributor access to create action groups

 ---